The evolution equation and the eigenvalue problem for the Laplacian in a regular tree: Introduction

 In this setting, we study both the evolution problem and the associated eigenvalue problem for a particular Laplace-type operator defined on the tree.
 Let $u\colon\T\to\mathbb{R}$ be a function, and let $\beta\in[0,1).$ The $\beta$-Laplace operator is defined by

 where

 This is a weighted version of the Laplacian on $\T$.

-Notably, when $\beta=\frac{1}{m},$ the definition coincides with the standard graph Laplacian.
-On the other hand, when $\beta=0,$ it coincides with the definition of harmonic functions on a directed (arborescence) tree, where only the successors of a node are involved.
-Such operators are well-studied; see, for instance, \cite{anandam,DPMR1,DPMR2,DPMR3,KLW,KW} and references therein.
+Notably, when \(\beta=\frac{1}{m}\) the definition coincides with the standard graph Laplacian, whereas for \(\beta=0\) it agrees with the notion of harmonicity on a directed (arborescence) tree, since only the successors of a node are involved.
+Such operators have been extensively studied (see, for instance, \cite{anandam,DPMR1,DPMR2,DPMR3,KLW,KW} and references therein).
+Thus, the parameter \(\beta\) yields a continuous family \(\Delta_\beta\) interpolating between these two classical regimes, which naturally leads to the question of how the spectrum, and consequently, the long-time dynamics of the associated evolution problem, varies with \(\beta\).
+Our results reveal a phase transition at \(\beta=\tfrac12\), consistent with the recurrence/transience dichotomy of the random walk naturally associated with \(\Delta_\beta\).

 In \cite{DPFR1}, it is shown that for any datum $g\in C([0,1],\R)$, the Dirichlet problem